End child nagging & negotiating with just three simple words

 Step Five: If Daniel asks again, simply say, “Asked and Answered.”
 (No other words are necessary!)
 Once this technique has been established, these are the only words you should need to say to address nagging questions.

 Consistency is key!
-Once you decide to use “Asked and Answered” with your questioning child, be sure to stick to it.
+Once you decide to use “Asked and Answered” with your nagging child, be sure to stick to it.
 If 14-year-old Emma is particularly determined to keep asking to get her eyebrow pierced, stay strong.
 Answering her question again – or worse yet, changing your answer – will reinforce to her that her nagging works.
 Although it’ll take some patience, your child will eventually connect the dots and you’ll see results!

 Speech and Language Pathologist, Stacy Pulley reports this technique works well for children with communication challenges, particularly those with Autism.
 She suggests bringing a notebook or a chalk/dry erase board into the mix and writing down a question once they’ve asked it more than once, keeping in mind their reading level.
 Or, draw a picture.
 Then, when your child asks again, point to the board or notebook to remind them that they’ve asked, and you’ve answered.
 Be sure to use as few words as possible and stay consistent in your language to help them understand the connection as they learn to listen to and respect your answers.